Fallen off the bike? Cesarean? Burn from the oven door?

 How do scars form?

-Scars are formed by the body producing fibrous tissue, e.g. collagen, to repair the damaged area.
+Scars are formed when the body produces fibrous tissue, e.g. collagen, to repair a wound.
 The new tissue differs from the original skin and is more sensitive to UV-radiation.
 Sweat glands and hair follicles are missing, which also makes the scar less resistant and more sensitive to temperature changes.
-Scar maturation takes at least a year and the scar changes from being red and perhaps itchy and hard to a softer, lighter scar.
+Scar maturation takes at least a year and the scar changes from being red and perhaps itchy and hard to becoming softer and less red.

 Different types of scars